ErlingSigurdson/Billy/README.md

 ### TODO list
 1. Add a Bluetooth Low Energy (BLE) support.
-2. Add a support for switching between station (STA) and access point (AP) Wi-Fi modes, and afterwards make this switching possible in runtime.
+2. Add a support for switching between station (STA) and access point (AP) Wi-Fi modes, and then make this switching possible in runtime.

 ***